Share Post

 Categories:

-Black Fox Philanthropy and Candid (formerly Foundation Center, which recently combined with GuideStar to form a brand new organization) co-hosted a gathering for capacity building partners and NGOs at Opportunity Collaboration last October.
+Black Fox Global and Candid (formerly Foundation Center, which recently combined with GuideStar to form a brand new organization) co-hosted a gathering for capacity building partners and NGOs at Opportunity Collaboration last October.
 Why?
 We had a burning question for the Funder and NGO attendees that could help clear a path to stronger alliances and greater impact:

 “What do you wish each other knew that would make a difference in your relationships, how you do your work in the world and the impact you are having?”